Formula D: PRO

-PROSPEC
+Tires – FD USA

+A total of 17 tire manufacturers have sponsored drivers over the history of Formula DRIFT (USA) competition.

 Formula Drift television coverage

 Former Fox Soccer United States host Brandon Johnson hosted the Formula D show for G4 in 2006.
 Rossi Morreale was the show's host in 2005.
 Johnson was joined by Attack of the Show co-host Olivia Munn who covered the pits and drivers during the events and drifting expert Adam Matthews who provided commentary and insight on the tandem battles.
 G4 aired each round on a tape-delayed basis.
 Jarod DeAnda is the public address announcer at each event, earning him the moniker, "The Voice of Formula D." In 2005, G4 used DeAnda's event commentary track, but for 2006, used Johnson and Matthews calling each battle like a typical play-by-play/color commentator combination.
 Johnson and Matthews were on-site for each event, but it sounded as if they had taped their commentary after the event had already taken place.
 This practice is not uncommon in the motorsports business in post-production.

 In the 2005 season, there were two people working the pits — driver interviewer Mayleen Ramey, who was a roving reporter for the half-hour episodes, and a second anchor, who patrolled around the car show at each event.
 In 2005, G4 used three reporters for this job.
 From the round in Wall to the round in Houston, actor Emeka Nnadi held the job.
 At the Infineon round, Attack of the Show! co-host Kevin Pereira took the duties, while Street Fury host Big C finished things out in Chicago and Irwindale.
 Also, G4 showed half-hour episodes in-between rounds, most of which focused on the network having its own drift car built from scratch, with other segments focusing on the aspects of drifting.
 One of the first half-hour episodes in 2005 had one Formula D competitor, Chris Forsberg go to Japan, and meet up with another competitor, Daijiro Yoshihara, to explore the country and get more perspective on the birth of drifting.
 Episodes that featured event coverage lasted an hour and a half, and featured the top 16 tandem rounds, including those that needed to be run again, because the judges deemed them too close to call.
 These episodes aired the night after the next round in the series had already taken place.